Clinically Aware Synthetic Image Generation for Concept Coverage in Chest X-ray Models: CARPA - Clinically Aware Radiographic Perturbation Augmentation

-CARS expands clinically meaningful concept coverage in chest X-ray data while preserving the anatomical correspondence to real radiographs, by applying structured perturbations in clinical concept space and translating them into localized image edits on an original scan.
-CARS has three stages.
-First, each image–report pair is encoded as a binary clinical concept vector indicating the presence of expert-defined radiological findings.
-Second, the concept vector is modified using clinically motivated perturbations—\emph{Intra-Class}, \emph{Insertion}, and \emph{Deletion}—to introduce plausible but under-represented concept combinations.
-Third, the perturbed vector is converted to a concise clinical prompt and passed to RadEdit~\cite{radedit}, which applies spatially localized edits to express the intended changes while preserving global anatomy.
-By operating at the concept level while enforcing anatomical grounding, CARS decouples semantic expansion from uncontrolled structural variation, enabling exploration of clinically relevant concept combinations with preserved radiographic plausibility.
+CARPA is designed to expand clinically meaningful concept coverage in chest X-ray datasets while preserving anatomical correspondence to real radiographs.
+It generates anatomically faithful synthetic images by applying structured perturbations in a clinical concept space and translating these perturbations into localized image edits on an original scan.
+CARPA consists of three stages.
+First, each image–report pair is encoded as a binary clinical concept vector indicating the presence or absence of expert-defined radiological findings, following the report-derived representation used in CoRPA \cite{corpa} (full concept lists are provided in our GitHub repository).
+Second, the concept vector is modified using clinically motivated perturbation strategies—\emph{Intra-Class}, \emph{Insertion}, and \emph{Deletion}—designed to introduce under-represented yet plausible combinations of findings.
+We note that this represents an improved perturbation set when compared to CoRPA, which used simplified Intra-Class and Outer-Class perturbations.
+Third, the perturbed concept vector is converted into a concise clinical prompt and passed to RadEdit \cite{radedit}, which applies spatially localized edits to the original image to express the intended concept changes while preserving global anatomical structure.
+By operating directly in the clinical concept space and enforcing anatomical grounding at the image level, CARPA decouples semantic expansion from uncontrolled structural variation.
+This design enables systematic exploration of clinically relevant concept combinations while maintaining radiographic plausibility, producing synthetic images that are well suited for improving model performance, calibration, and uncertainty behaviour.